openfl/www.openfl.org/_posts/2014-07-29-summer-update.md

 Some of you may remember when we used "hxtools" with OpenFL, struggling to find a name that was suitably generic.
 From the start, the command-line tools we develop have not been designed only for OpenFL, or even Lime.
 As more projects are emerging which may benefit from our command-line process, we have decided to come up with a new name that properly establishes the tools on their own.

-We believe that the quality of IDE support for Haxe projects improves, the less that new projects use separate keywords and distinct processes, but we know that Haxe development needs more than the Haxe compiler.
-In order to properly support multiple varying platform types, particularly mobile, there is a huge benefit to tools which understand assets, library dependencies and other complex relationships to deliver working projects on devices.
+We believe the quality of IDE support improves when each new library does not use its own new command-line tools.
+Haxe development more than just the Haxe compiler, in order to properly support multiple target platforms, particularly mobile, there is a big benefit to have tools that understand the asset pipeline, project dependencies and other complex relationships.

 Why "Aether"?
 Aether was a word chosen in old cultures to describe the "upper" sky, or heavens.
 It was also used to describe the mythic "fifth element" that could build powerful other-worldly items.
 We also realized after choosing the name that "the Aether" plays a central role in the "Thor: The Dark World" movie, as well as appearing as "ether" in many video games, of course.